frittna/Crypto_Coin_Ticker/README.md

 receiving WiFi data from Binance API/Websocket_v3 - by frittna (https://github.com/frittna/Crypto_Coin_Ticker)

 This will show 24 candles, the min/max price and the volume as line, date and time are from time.nist.gov timeserver.
-For M5-Stack MCU , coded in ArduinoIDE 1.8.13 - last modified Dec.07.2021 12:11 CET - Version 1.0.53fix using spiffs + SDconfig
+For M5-Stack MCU , coded in ArduinoIDE 1.8.13 - last modified Dec.29.2022 12:25 CET - Version 1.0.53 fix using spiffs + SDconfig

-last edit:      -> added optional verision to use binance.us instead of .com as optional API server (for us-citizens e.g.)
+single change:    -> changed "stream.binance" to "data-stream.binance" and "api.binance" to "data.binance"
+previous edits:   -> made a seperate version that uses binance.us instead of .com server if you are blocked from the .com server

-previous edits: -> added cycling function (ButtonA+ButtonC together) which steps through your currencies after a certain time (default: 15sec for each)
+                                 -> added cycling function (ButtonA+ButtonC together) which steps through your currencies after a certain time (default: 15sec for each)
                                  -> added Timezone for Singapore (UTC+8)
                                  -> minor changings: - code merged to one version, so there is no need to have different versions anymore !
                                       - autodetect the optional room sensor and show a 12x high sensor panel in case
                                       - temperature unit C or F and an temperature offset is set from SD-Config file and not hardcoded anymore
                                         (because the M5-Stack is heating up itself it will never be accurate and has only limited expressiveness)